yusuf8ahmed/yusuf8ahmed/README.md

   - [airman](https://github.com/yusuf8ahmed/Airman): a secure messaging web app with a simple design uses flask, postgresql, redis and socket.io
   - [creed](https://github.com/yusuf8ahmed/Creed): cross-platform toast notifier uses Python, C#, Powershell, Pyobjc/rubicon-objc and PyGObject
   - [ktracer](https://github.com/yusuf8ahmed/ktracer): api for the game krunker uses Express.js and Google Firebase with (almost 5000 requests peak)

+the **law of life**, is that you have two choices, either serve yourself or serve others.
+If you serve yourself you're not gonna pass the test of life.
+If you serve others with love and forgiveness that is the only way to pass the test of life, that is **law of life**

 <!-- Hidden
 I am the stone that the builder refused.
 I am the visual, the inspiration <br>